Homosexual behavior in animals: Mammals

-American bisons
+American bison

 The American bison is a bovine mammal which displays homosexual behavior.

 Courtship, mounting, and full anal penetration between bulls has been noted to occur among American bison.
 The Mandan nation Okipa festival concludes with a ceremonial enactment of this behavior, to "ensure the return of the buffalo in the coming season".
 Also, mounting of one female by another (known as "bulling") is extremely common among cattle.
 The behaviour is hormone driven and synchronizes with the emergence of estrus (heat), particularly in the presence of a bull.